Checklist for Putting Together a New Proposal

 - Determine current fringe rates.

 - Include a Budget Narrative.
-A budget narrative is best practice even if not required by the sponsor.
+A budget narrative is a best practice even if not required by the sponsor.

 9. Do you have a budget overhead shortfall?